hpssjellis/mcu-stable-edu-launch/google-coral-micro/installation-notes.md

 ```

-Video about python installation installation here (not terrible useful, but intereting to see.
+Video about python installation installation here (not terrible useful, but interesting to see.

 https://www.youtube.com/watch?v=yatapqfbIhA